 Holland Paints Baseball Legend Kirk Gibson

 The job of sports artist Stephen Holland is sometimes a hard one.
 He's challenged to capture a single moment, one frame in history's movie reel that perfectly tells the story of a player.
 Typically to see the greatness that makes a sports champion, you need to look at a season, a few years, or often a whole career.
-But for some there is a moment in time where their full ability, character, talent and the culmination of all their hard earned work is perfectly crystalized in a flash.
+But for some there is a moment in time where their full ability, character, talent and the culmination of all their hard earned work is perfectly crystallized in a flash.

-Kirk Gibson Dodger by Stephen Holland There are very few examples of such moments.
+There are very few examples of such moments.
 Wilt Chamberlain scores 100 points in a game, Don Larson pitches the perfect game, Willie Mays makes "The Catch" and if you were anywhere near a TV in 1988 you know Kirk Gibson's game winning pinch hit in the world series earned him a place of honor in this exclusive club.

 Many have said it makes perfect sense that this unforgettable story happened in tinsel town.
 Because if you did not know it was true, you'd swear it was a story right out of a movie.